Automattic/jetpack/readme.txt

 * Release date: September 3, 2019
 * Release post: https://wp.me/p1moTy-log

+**Major Enhancements**

+* This release brings in multiple improvements to the WordPress.com connection process, to fix issues site owners may experience when first connecting their site to WordPress.com.

 **Enhancements**

 * Videos: Add video settings to Jetpack's enhanced video block.